Nefcanto/rfcs/0000-reflection.md

 # Summary

-Reflection let's dynamic applications to analyze a given component and extract information about it.
+Reflection lets dynamic applications analyze a given component and extract information about it.

 # Basic example